Heartburn: Foods to avoid

 Although heartburn can be triggered by different things for different people, certain food and drinks are more prone to allowing stomach acid to splash up into your oesophagus causing heartburn, including:

-Foods and beverages like these contribute to heartburn (and the more serious GORD) by lessening the effectiveness of the LOS to keep stomach contents in the stomach.
+Foods and beverages like these contribute to heartburn - and the more serious GORD - by lessening the effectiveness of the lower oesophageal sphincter (LOS) to keep stomach contents in the stomach.
 Smoking also plays a large role, and fizzy drinks should be added to the list as they can put pressure on the stomach, forcing stomach acid back up into the oesophagus.

-Yet changing what you eat isn't the only way to avoid the horrors of heartburn; there are simple lifestyle changes you can make as well.
+Yet changing what you eat isn't the only way to avoid the discomfort of heartburn - there are simple lifestyle changes you can make as well.

 3 heartburn-preventing lifestyle changes

-While watching what you eat and drink can help reduce your occurrences of heartburn, there are a few changes you can make in everyday life that can go hand in hand.
+While watching what you eat and drink can help reduce your episodes of heartburn, there are a few changes you can make in everyday life that can go hand in hand.